weitieda/iOS-Open-GPX-Tracker/README.md

 ## Development

 This application is written in Swift.
-To download the code run this command in a console:
+To download the code, run this command in a console:

 ```
  git clone https://github.com/merlos/iOS-Open-GPX-Tracker.git
 ```

-Then, to test it open the file `OpenGpxTracker.xcworkspace` with XCode.

-Although the application uses some Cocoapods, all the pods are already included in our repo.
-So no need to run `pod install`.
+Open it in `Xcode` and wait for `Swift Package Manager` to resolve all the dependency packages.

 Please note the [limitations of using OpenStreetMap Tile Servers](http://wiki.openstreetmap.org/wiki/Tile_usage_policy)